feather-test/feather-test/README.md

 - describe (can be nested)
 - xdescribe (skips this block and all assertions contained within)
 - it (same as describe, but added to make migrations easier)
-- spyOn (watches, stubs, or mocks any function or method)
+- spy (watches, stubs, or mocks any function or method)

 ## Available Matchers
 *any of the below can also be negated using not.toBe, etc.*